Undergraduate · Bachelor of Arts (B.A.)

 With a concentration in ceramics, you’ll investigate the full range of functional and sculptural ceramic production methods and techniques, clay and glaze formulation and kiln firing methodology.
 Emphasis is placed on historical and contemporary concepts in ceramics to help you develop your own personal voice within the medium.

 Explore representational and innovative imagery with a concentration in drawing.
-You’ll learn the handling of various tools, materials and techniques in the rendering of still life, landscape and the figure, experiment with areas such as book structures and papermaking and study historical and contemporary approaches to drawing.
+You’ll learn the handling of various tools, materials and techniques as you learn the art of rendering still lifes, landscapes and figures.
+You will also experiment with areas such as book structures and papermaking and study historical and contemporary approaches to drawing.

 A concentration in graphic design will develop your ability to communicate ideas that inspire, inform and captivate consumers through visual elements, typography and graphics.
-You will learn to apply knowledge, research and problem-solving skills to computer-generated or hand-drawn visual concept designs that meet marketing needs, including logos, posters, annual reports, magazines, packaging and other delivery methods.
-Course content options also include illustration, digital and emerging media and screen printing.
+You will learn to apply knowledge, research and problem-solving skills to computer-generated or hand-drawn visual concept designs that meet marketing needs, including logos, posters, magazines and packaging.

-Develop your understanding of design, color, composition and the conceptual aspects of painting with a concentration in painting.
-With this program, you will become familiar with contemporary developments and historical traditions in painting.
-Through the creation of a series of works, you will also develop your technical skills and your unique artistic voice in the medium.
+Broaden your understanding of design, color, composition and the conceptual aspects of painting with this concentration.
+As a painting major, you will become familiar with contemporary developments and historical traditions as you develop your own technical skills and unique artistic voice in the medium.

 Through the photography concentration, you'll learn the tools, techniques, processes and technologies in digital, traditional silver darkroom and alternative process photography.
 Course work focuses on the formal and conceptual development of imagery, informed by the history and critical theory of the photograph.